milosgajdos/gocv-playground/04_Geometric_Transformations/README.md

 }
 ```

-And here are the resulting images:
+And here are the resulting images - note the slightly smaller resolution of the first one:

 <img src="./small_messi.jpeg" alt="Small Messi" width="200">
 <img src="./large_messi.jpeg" alt="Messi" width="200">

 ## Rotation

 Image rotation is a rather complex topic which involves transforming an image using [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) into a new image.
-The transformation matrix can be crafted either manually or using the `gocv` functions, but before we talk about the complex arbitrary image rotations let's have a look how to perform the simplest forms of rotation: rotation by multple of 90 degrees clockwise or counter clockwise.
+The transformation matrix can be crafted either manually or using `gocv` helper functions, but before we talk about the complex arbitrary image rotations in more detail let's have a look how to perform the simplest form of rotation: rotation by multple of 90 degrees clockwise or counter clockwise.

 ## Simple Rotation

-If we want to rotate an image just by 90 degrees [counter] clockwise we can use `Rotate()` function and supply appropriate `RotateFlag` to it.
-See the sample code below:
+If we want to rotate an image just by multiple of 90 degrees [counter] clockwise we can use `gocv.Rotate()` function and supply appropriate `RotateFlag` to instruct what kind of rotation we are interested in doing.
+See the sample code below which rotates the Messig image by 90 degrees clockwise:

 ```go
 package main